UserName504/not-a-blog-scraper/README.md

 > ```
 Here, `venv` is just an example, the virtual environment can be given *any* name.

-To activate the virtual environment:
+To activate the virtual environment, run the following command:
 > ```sh
 > $ source venv/bin/activate
 > ```